-Don’t get tripped up by blunders that rookie home buyers can make.
+First-time home buyers can make a lot of mistakes.
 Buyers are especially susceptible to those slip-ups when the resale housing inventory is tight as it currently is in Ottawa and there’s the feeling that “I have to buy this home because another one may not come along.”
 Here are some common home buying mistakes that real estate pros have seen novice buyers make.

 Not having financial ducks in order.
 Buyers don’t always get fully pre-approved, which requires more than just a general chat with their lender.
 It must be a full discussion of debts, possible credit issues and earnings with a mortgage specialist at the bank or with a mortgage broker.
 That way there shouldn’t be any financial surprises when they find that “right” home, submit an offer and then go back to the lender to firm up financing.